Madeleine Gans

-Madeleine Gans (1920-2018) was a French geneticist known for her work on the genetics of the fruit fly Drosophila melanogaster.
+Madeleine Gans (1920–2018) was a French geneticist known for her work on the genetics of the fruit fly Drosophila melanogaster.
 She was nominated professor in 1961 at the Faculty of Sciences of Paris and from 1968 at the Université Pierre-et-Marie-Curie.
 In 1987, she was nominated corresponding member of the French Académie des Sciences.

 Early life and education

-Madeleine Gans, birth name Madeleine David, was born on June 5th, 1920, in Pont-à-Mousson, Lorraine, France.
+Madeleine Gans, birth name Madeleine David, was born on June 5, 1920, in Pont-à-Mousson, Lorraine, France.
 Her father was an engineer and her mother a school teacher in mathematics.
-She attended high school in Pont-à-Mousson and graduated in June of 1939.
+She attended high school in Pont-à-Mousson and graduated in June 1939.
 Starting that same year, she pursued her education at the University of Nancy, entering both medical and scientific tracks.
 In 1940, due to the Second World War, Madeleine Gans and her family left Pont-à-Mousson and Nancy to take refuge first in Britany (Rennes), then in Larche and Toulouse, in non-occupied south-west France.
 From October 1940 to September 1945, Madeleine Gans was able to continue her education in Toulouse where she obtained degrees in medicine and in science.

 In October 1945, Boris Ephrussi recruited Madeleine Gans in his laboratory.
 In February 1946, a lemon yellow eyed spontaneous mutant appeared in the Drosophila melanogaster laboratory collection.
 Ephrussi assigned Madeleine Gans to study this mutant, named zeste, for her training in genetics.
-On December 21st 1951, she defended her doctoral thesis "Etude génétique et physiologique du mutant zeste de Drosophila melanogaster", which was published in French in 1953.
+On December 21, 1951, she defended her doctoral thesis "Etude génétique et physiologique du mutant zeste de Drosophila melanogaster", which was published in French in 1953.